 Now based in New York City, Harley is active in theater, television, commercial work, and film.
 He starred in the sold out cabaret Perfectly Complicated at The Laurie Beechman Theatre and then at The Triad Theatre (Stage 72).
 His extensive comedy work includes writing, producing and starring in a series of successful comedic web shorts featured on funnyordie.com.
 He also regularly works as an animation voice actor.

-In addition to his work on stage and on screen, he is the founder/director of Spotlight Productions, an award-winning summer theater workshop for kids now entering its 7th year.
+In addition to his work on stage and on screen, he is the Founder of Spotlight Productions, an award-winning summer theater workshop for kids now entering its 13th year.
 More information about Spotlight can be found at www.spot-light.org.